khaleel-git/DevOPS/Kubernetes/CKA/README.md

 A user accidentally deleted the MariaDB Deployment in the `mariadb` namespace, which was configured with persistent storage.
 Your responsibility is to re-establish the Deployment while ensuring data is preserved by reusing the available PersistentVolume.

 **Task:**
 A PersistentVolume (PV) named `mariadb-pv` already exists and is retained for reuse.
-Only one PV exists.
+Only one PV exist.

 1. Create a **PersistentVolumeClaim (PVC)** named `mariadb` in the `mariadb` NS with the spec: `Accessmode: ReadWriteOnce` and `Storage: 250Mi`.